 * “Father!
 Wait, he ain’t my father.
 Mr. Gepetto!”

 * Gepetto hugs that fish and then tosses it to the side.
-A master of mixed signals.
+What a master of mixed signals.

 * When Pinocchio tries to outswim Monstro and leaps out of the sea, he gets so much air.
 That puppet was trying his best to get away.
 Likewise, Pinocchio wastes absolutely no time thinking up an escape plan and putting it into action (he learned about fire in Act I and his pal Lampwick taught him how to wreck some shit in Act II), since he has no intention of staying inside a whale’s stomach for longer than five minutes.
 Good lad.